LCalso/HW_15_Tableau/README.md

 # Tableau Assignment - Citi Bike Analytics
-**Note: Tableau Desktop 2018.2 is need to load storyboard.
+**Note: Tableau Desktop 2018.2 is required to load storyboard.
 My answers/analysis are after the questions below for this assignment.**

 ## Background